90dy/typescript-template-engine/vscode-extension/README.md

 ## How It Works

 This extension uses VSCode's grammar injection to provide syntax highlighting for template literals.
-It recognizes the tag functions from the ts-tmpl-engine library and applies the appropriate syntax highlighting based on the tag name.
+It recognizes the tag functions from the @tmpl/core library and applies the appropriate syntax highlighting based on the tag name.

 ## Contributing